Singularity formed by the collision of two collapsing solitons in interaction for the 2D Keller-Segel system: Introduction

-\item[-] \underline{Issue 4} (Further decomposition and norm-equivalence): It's an interesting issue to avoid a loophole in the analysis.
-While constructing the two approximate eigenfunctions and approximate eigenvalues does simplify the construction of an approximate blowup solution (part 1 in the general strategy) and the derivation of blowup law through a simple projection onto the eigenmodes (see Lemma \ref{lemm:mod}), the coercivity estimate for $\Ls^z$ is obtained with a local orthogonality condition to the kernel of the linearizied operator around a single soliton, see \eqref{eq:orthog}.
-This local orthogonality condition is not compatible with the decomposition of the generated error linking to the approximate eigenfunctions, see Proposition \ref{prop:E} and the decomposition \ref{def:EztauMod}.
-To avoid this issue implying a loophole in the analysis, we consider a further decomposition \eqref{id:coercivity:decomposition-phi0} and prove that the new component in this decomposition enjoys the same coercivity estimate under the special scalar product \eqref{def:scalar12_intro}, see Proposition \ref{prop:decomp_vephat}.
-We emphasize once again on the importance of the adapted scalar product \eqref{def:scalar12_intro} in both the coercivity estimate for $\Ls^z$ and the norm-equivalence \eqref{bd:coercivity-control-adapted-norm-hatu-2} that are crucial in the linear analysis. \end{itemize} \paragraph{Extension to other problems:} We expect the framework developed in this work can be carried out to other different setting problems such as nonlinear dispersive equations.
-Despite essential ideas and several issues would appear to be the same as for the problem \eqref{eq:KS2d}, it's a completely non-trivial adaptation of this present work to other problems to construct a new blowup solution involving a strong interaction of several solutions with self-similarity and radiation.
-Any successful derivation would bring out a new interesting spectacular result on this direction, even though the analysis would use specific features associated to each particular problem.
+\emph{Different decompositions for modulation and decay estimates}.
+The two approximate eigenfunctions and eigenvalues permit to construct the approximate blowup solution (part 1 in the general strategy) and to derive the blowup law through a simple orthogonal projection onto the eigenmodes (see Lemma \ref{lemm:mod}), but the coercivity estimate for $\Ls^z$ is obtained with a different orthogonality condition to the kernel of the linearized operator around a single soliton, see \eqref{eq:orthog}.
+We thus start by decomposing our solution requiring the former orthogonality conditions for the remainder; this cancels its linear contribution to the modulation dynamics, but when performing an energy estimate based on the matched scalar product to bound the remainder this creates uncontrollable crossed terms (see Proposition \ref{prop:E} and the decomposition \eqref{def:EztauMod}).
+We then consider a further decomposition \eqref{id:coercivity:decomposition-phi0} and prove that the new component in this decomposition enjoys the same coercivity estimate under the matched scalar product \eqref{def:scalar12_intro}, see Proposition \ref{prop:decomp_vephat}.
+We emphasize once again on the importance of the adapted scalar product \eqref{def:scalar12_intro} in both the coercivity estimate for $\Ls^z$ and the norm-equivalence \eqref{bd:coercivity-control-adapted-norm-hatu-2} that are crucial in the linear analysis. \end{itemize}

+\paragraph{Extension to other problems:} We expect the framework developed in this work can be carried out to other different settings such as semilinear parabolic or dispersive equations.
+In particular, the four novelties described above would have natural adaptations, providing a general framework to guess how the interactions between solitons and their surrounding radiation remainder would generate a precise blow-up dynamics, to construct an approximate solution, and to construct a full solution by the study of its nonlinear stability.